SCBI-ForestGEO/2023census/doc/positions/internships.md

 Answers to all questions received from potential applicants (anonymized) will be posted to that page.

 ## Answers to Applicant Questions

+- **I have a degree in a field other than those listed in the ad.
+Am I eligible to apply?** Yes!
+We'll consider applicants with degrees from any scientific field so long as the candidate demonstrates a strong interest in forest ecology.